How to have your say

 Tell us if you want to present your objection in person

-If you would like to present your objection at a public hearing, let the Representation Commission know in your submission.
+If you would like to present your counter-objection at a public hearing, let the Representation Commission know in your submission.

-We’ll publish your objection, and your name or the name of the organisation you represent, on this website after the objection period ends.
+We’ll publish your counter-objection, and your name or the name of the organisation you represent, on this website after the counter-objection period ends.
 The Representation Commission will also include your name in its final report.

 We won’t publish your contact details.
 Keep your contact details separate from the main body of your submission to help us avoid publishing them.

-Your objection should include details of why you disagree with a proposed electorate boundaries or name and can include your solution to the issue.
+Your counter-objection should explain why you disagree with the objection and can include your solution to the issue.

-Key things to consider when making your objection
+Key things to consider when making your counter-objection

 Electorates must have a similar number of people to make sure they have equal representation.
 An electorate cannot vary more or less than 5% from the population quota.